SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 console.log(harryPotter.getInfo());
 ```

+## Factory

-- **Factory**: the **factory pattern** is also widely used in programming
+The **factory pattern** is also widely used in programming.

 It is another class-based pattern that also deals with object creation.

-The main difference between the factory pattern and the other creational patterns is that it does not require utilizing constructors.
+The main difference between the factory pattern and the other creational patterns is that it **does not require** utilizing constructors.

 [image assetsSrc="js-application-design-patterns-01.png" /]

+## Prototype

-- **Prototype**: the **prototype pattern** is used to create objects that serve as a blueprint for other objects
+The **prototype pattern** is used to create objects that serve as a blueprint for other objects.

 This is achievable through **prototypical inheritance**, which is supported natively in JavaScript.